shapespark/api/README.md

 ### `materialPickers` list

 Material pickers allow the user to replace materials in the scene with other materials.
+A material picker can be triggered by a click in:

++  any existing object in the scene,
++  additional sphere or sprite objects,
++  the sliders button in the bottom right corner of the viewer which opens a menu with the list of all material pickers.

-The material change action can be triggered by a click in any existing object in the scene or an additional sphere or sprite objects.
-The user is presented with a list of options to choose from.
+A material picker presents the user with a list of options to choose from.
 Each option can replace multiple materials in the scene, so it is possible to for example change floor and sofa materials with one selection.

 Each entry on the `materialPickers` list has the following properties

++ `name`: required, the name of the material picker displayed in the menu.
 + `options`: required, a list of material replacements that should be performed after the user selects one of the option.
 + `trigger`: required, an object that configures how the material